Croll1312/C0M91373-H4CK1N6-C0U453-4ND-04-6U1D3/README.md

 <a href="https://github.com/Croll1312/C0M91373-H4CK1N6-C0U453-4ND-04-6U1D3/blob/main/M0DU13-1-1NT40DUC710N" hover>***INTRODUCTION TO THE PLATFORM AND CYBERSECURITY.</a>

-In this first module, the platform that we will use throughout the course/guide is presented, with the exception of the final practical works, which is TryHackMe, and absolutely ALL the laboratories used are free (please, if any laboratory was eliminated It has passed to payment, leave me a comment and I will solve it as soon as possible).
+In this first module, the platform that we will use throughout the course/guide is presented (with the exception of the final practical works) which is TryHackMe, and absolutely ALL the laboratories used are free (please, if any laboratory was eliminated or It has passed to payment, leave me a comment and I will solve it as soon as possible).

 <a href="https://github.com/Croll1312/C0M91373-H4CK1N6-C0U453-4ND-04-6U1D3/blob/main/M0DU13-2-L1NUX-4ND-W1ND0W5-FUND4M3N7415">***LINUX AND WINDOWS FUNDAMENTALS.</a>

-It is known that to know about hacking you must have basic/intermediate knowledge about the use of the Linux Operating System due to the vast majority of Open Sources tools for performing penetration tests on systems only run on it, which does not mean that it is also can do hacking with smartphones and computers with Linux operating systems.
+It is known that to know about hacking you must have basic/intermediate knowledge about the use of the Linux Operating System due to the vast majority of Open Sources tools for performing penetration tests, which does not mean that it is also can do hacking with smartphones and computers with Linux operating systems.

 In this module you will learn the basic and essential commands, such as find, grep, etc. And like every module, it also has its theoretical part that I STRONGLY recommend that you do it for yourself and enrich your knowledge (in all modules).